- Chapter 1: Introduction to the France Working Holiday Visa

 Here are a couple of additional tried and true tips from past working holiday makers:

-- If the appointment subcategory for WHV is full, try the “Other” subcategory.
-According to past participants, this does not pose any problem.
+- If the appointment subcategory for Working Holiday Visa is full, try the “Other” subcategory.
+According to past participants, this won’t be an issue.

 You could also try to contact the VFS customer service, but it is unlikely that they can do anything for you.